 Fellows receive extensive training in diagnostic workup (including endoscopy, colonoscopy, pH probe studies and liver biopsy), as well as therapeutic endoscopy (including sclerotherapy, band ligation, foreign body removal and polypectomy).

 Fellows also participate in the care of children with liver transplants.
-Yale has a very active liver transplant program headed by Dr Sukru Emre.
-More than 35 children have received liver transplant since 2007 and more are on the waiting list.
+Yale has a very active liver transplant program.
+More than 60 children have received liver transplant since 2007 and more are on the waiting list